Debt Ratios for Residential Lending

 - Gross monthly income of $3,500 x .41 = $1,435 can be applied to recurring debt plus housing expenses

-If you'd like to run your own numbers, feel free to use our Loan Qualification Calculator.
+If you'd like to run your own numbers, use this Mortgage Qualification Calculator.

-Remember these ratios are just guidelines.
-We will be thrilled to pre-qualify you to help you determine how large a mortgage loan you can afford.
+Remember these are just guidelines.
+We'd be happy to pre-qualify you to help you determine how much you can afford.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.